Close Banner

 What if I Have Questions About the IAC?

-If you require assistance, feel free to dial 877-717-6543 to connect with a representative from IBCCES.
+Call 877-717-6543 to connect with a representative from IBCCES.

-How does Universal's Attraction Assistance Pass work?
+How Does the Universal Attraction Assistance Pass Work?

 Universal's Attraction Assistance Pass - Universal Orlando Attraction Assistance Pass in front of Hogwart's castle